Looking to the disruptive future of RAD (Rapid application development) and low code

 The best low-code platforms are game-changers for those accustomed to traditional methods.
 Why?
 Because you can build apps for multiple platforms simultaneously.
 Not only that, but it can be done in a fraction of the time needed to hand-code an app for just one.

-of disruption for years, now finds itself being disrupted – and the legacy incumbents that thought they had climbed out of trouble will find themselves hamstrung by the very structures and capabilities they’ve built to get them back in the game.
+Software development, having been the engine room of disruption for years, now finds itself being disrupted – and the legacy incumbents that thought they had climbed out of trouble will find themselves hamstrung by the very structures and capabilities they’ve built to get them back in the game.
 Ironic.

 RAD and low-code development is faster, better and cheaper – don’t follow the herd!